fernando-maio/stickee/README.md

 *** REST API responsible to share the numbers of widget in pre-defined package sizes, and round to up.

 I built a basic MVC structure to split the responsibility.
-I create a Component layer to put my business rules.
+I created a Component layer to put my business rules.
 Basically, the index file is responsible to manage the routes sending the information to Controller layer.
-There, it sent the data to Component layer and return the result.
+There, it send the data to Component layer and return the result.
+In the Component layer, has an array with pre-defined sizes.
+It's possible add, remove or modify the existents.
+In test case, I used some invalid values to test the false response.

 To test the API, the user need to start a server, and to access the path /stickee ans send a url parameter as bellow: